alexturcoo/ont-nb-DNA/README.md

 Downstream processing you must `merge` the bams, and then `sort` and `index` the merged bam using samtools).

 ## Preparing non-b windows from the non-b database (USING HG38 REFERENCE GENOME)
+Run these scripts in the following order to prepare windows of B-DNA and Non-B DNA.
+Annotations are based off of non-B database.
+These scripts will prepare 100bp windows centered around the non-B motif, and regions in between these non-B motifs are taken as regular B-DNA.
 * These scripts can be found at ```preprocessing/nonb_db_preprocessing_hg38/```
 1. Download .gff files from [The Non-B DNA Database](https://nonb-abcc.ncifcrf.gov/apps/ftp/browse).
 HG38 is the most recent annotation they have available
 2. `create_nonb_dfs.py` - converts gff files into large df of non-b annotations